 Should HIV treatment be used during pregnancy?

-Antiretroviral treatment is recommended for all HIV-positive women during pregnancy to reduce the risk of perinatal transmission.
-In general, the same regimens that are recommended for non-pregnant women should be used in preganant women unless there are known adverse effects.
-For more information, visit the U.S. Department of Health and Human Services guidelines, Recommendations for Use of Antiretroviral Drugs in Pregnant HIV-1-Infected Women for Maternal Health and Interventions to Reduce Perinatal HIV-1 Transmission in the United States, which are based on extensive reviews of available data by a panel of experts in the field of HIV-related pregnancy care.
-The most recent edition of its guidelines were last updated August 6, 2015.
+Antiretroviral treatment is recommended for all women living with HIV during pregnancy to reduce the risk of perinatal transmission.
+In general, the same regimens that are recommended for non-pregnant women should be used in pregnant women unless there are known adverse effects.
+For more information, visit the U.S. Department of Health and Human Services (DHHS) guidelines, Recommendations for Use of Antiretroviral Drugs in Pregnant Women with HIV Infection and Interventions to Reduce Perinatal HIV Transmission in the United States, which are based on extensive reviews of available data by a panel of experts in the field of HIV-related pregnancy care.
+The most recent edition of its guidelines were last updated December 2018.

 What about the potential side effects of combination therapy?

 Anybody who is HIV-positive and taking an HIV drug combination faces the risk of side effects.
-HIV-infected pregnant women are no different.
+Pregnant women living with HIV are no different.
 Side effects include metabolic changes and lipodystrophy, which can cause an increase in blood levels of fats (triglycerides and cholesterol) and sugars (glucose).
 By itself, pregnancy is a risk factor for elevated glucose levels (hyperglycemia).
-It's not yet known if HIV medications increase the risk of these metabolic problems occurring in pregnant women.
+It’s not yet known if HIV medications increase the risk of these metabolic problems occurring in pregnant women.

 Some drugs, especially the nucleoside analogues, can damage the mitochondria—the tiny “powerhouses” inside cells that provide cells with energy.
 Cells that contain too many severely damaged mitochondria must resort to an abnormal type of energy production that doesn’t rely on the mitochondria.
 Lactic acid is the chemical byproduct of this sort of abnormal energy production.
 If too much lactic acid builds up in the body (lactic acidosis), serious illness can occur, including fatigue, nausea/vomiting, painful inflammation of the pancreas, and liver damage.